 Just like Mr. Chen, my high school Mandarin teacher, and all the other teachers who inspired me, I hope my teaching and experience can inspire more young Americans to become successful Chinese language learners.

-Wesleyan University - BA, Chinese
+Undergraduate Degree: Wesleyan University - Bachelor in Arts, Chinese

-Ohio State University - MA, Chinese
+Graduate Degree: Ohio State University - Master of Arts, Chinese